List of The Legend of Vox Machina episodes

 The Legend of Vox Machina is an American adult animated fantasy action television series produced by Metapigeon, Titmouse, Inc., and Amazon MGM Studios, which premiered on Amazon Prime Video on January 28, 2022.
 The series is based on the first campaign of the Dungeons & Dragons web series Critical Role.
 It stars Laura Bailey, Taliesin Jaffe, Ashley Johnson, Matthew Mercer, Liam O'Brien, Marisha Ray, Sam Riegel, and Travis Willingham, reprising their roles from the campaign.

 The first season aired from January to February 2022.
 A second season aired from January to February 2023.
 A third season aired in October 2024.
 It was renewed for a fourth season the same month.
-In July 2025, Amazon announced that the fourth season is scheduled to premiere in 2026; they also announced that the show was renewed for a fifth and final season.
+The fourth season premiered June 3, 2026.
+A July 2025 announcement from Amazon stated that the show was renewed for a fifth and final season.